Research Projects

 Guest Research Fellow

-City Science Lab, HafenCity Universität Hamburg — an MIT Media Lab collaboration & Research Institute for Development
+City Science Lab, HafenCity Universität Hamburg — MIT Media Lab collaboration & IRD

-Proposed a digital urban twin of Hamburg towards decision-making help in sustainable urban development.
-Using Agent-Based Modeling simulation in GAMA Platform, in collaboration with the ministry of Ecology and Housing of Hamburg.
+Digital urban twin of Hamburg for sustainable urban development.
+Agent-Based Modeling in GAMA Platform, in collaboration with Hamburg's Ministry of Ecology and Housing.
+The model compares retrofitting versus demolition-reconstruction policies, revealing that demolition only breaks even ~50 years later.

 Research Intern